-Here at Northbound, we offer a holistic approach to treatment.
+Here at Northbound, we offer a holistic approach to treatment for opioid addiction and any other substance abuse disorder.
 This ensures that clients have access to the full continuum of care.
 We offer a variety of programs.
 Such programs are those like our single-gender CORE program or our Christian LINKS program.
 All of our programs attend to the client’s physical, mental and spiritual needs.

 At Northbound, we want to be there with you to celebrate your first year of sobriety.
 We will provide the transitional support and aftercare program support necessary.
 These will help to ensure an effective reintegration into everyday life.
-We are proud to offer our services of teaching life skills and coping mechanisms and special counseling for family and loved ones, Northbound’s opiate addiction rehab program in Orange County is committed to helping those struggling with an opiate addiction get a new start on a healthier, sober life.
-Contact us today to begin!
-Call us at (866) 311-0003>
+We are proud to offer our services of teaching life skills and coping mechanisms and special counseling for family and loved ones.
+Northbound’s opiate addiction rehab program in Orange County is committed to helping those struggling with an opiate addiction get a new start on a healthier, sober life.
+Contact us today to begin.
+Call us at (844) 919-0403.